Peking Duk: 2010–2024: Career beginnings and early success

 In March 2019, the pair embarked on their biggest national tour to date bringing along Kwame and Kira Puru as supports.
 In April 2020, Australian radio station Triple J premiered a new song by the duo in collaboration with Ben O'Connor called "Stay The F*ck Home", as part of a COVID-19 self-isolation musical challenge nicknamed Quarantune.

 The duo collaborated with Australian artists Julia Stone and Dean Brady in March 2023 for their Like a Version of Crowded House's single "Fall at Your Feet".
 The song was voted in as number 64 on the Triple J Hottest 100 2023, the highest Like of a Version of the year.

+2025–present: Paradise

+In March 2026, Peking Duk announced their debut studio album, Paradise.
+The album was preceded by the singles "Thrills", "Forever", "Do Your Best", "Let Go" and "Can't Fit In".